buzzware/cascade/api_docs/using_cascade/simple_overview/binary_blob_handling.md

 - `path`: A string that uniquely identifies where the blob should be stored.
 - `data`: The binary data to be stored.

+BlobPut works just like Replace, where the path is equivalent to the id.

 ## Destroying a Blob

-To remove a blob from the Origin, use the `BlobDestroy` method:
+To remove a blob, use the `BlobDestroy` method:

 ```csharp
 public async Task BlobDestroy(string path)